To the Members of Gammon India Limited

-(b) Fixed assets have been physically verified by the managementduring the period at reasonable intervals and no material discrepancies were identified onsuch verification except assets at some of their terminated sites where the access to theassets are presently prohibited and the matter is under dispute.
-The total value of assets at suchsites is Rs.
-23.56 crores (Net WDV).
+(b) Property Plant & Equipment have been physically verified by the managementduring the period at reasonable intervals and no material discrepancies were identified onsuch verification except assets at some of their terminated sites where the access to theassets are presently prohibited and the matter is under dispute.
+The total value of assetsat such sites is ' 18.35 Crore (Net WDV).

-(ii) (a) Inventories being project materials have been physically verified by themanagement at reasonable intervals during the year.
-In our opinion the frequency of suchverification is reasonable.
+(ii) (a) Inventories being project materials have been physically verified by themanagement at reasonable intervals during the year except for

 (b) In our opinion and according to the information and explanations given to us theprocedure of physical verification of stock followed by the management is reasonable andadequate in relation to the size of the Company and the nature of its business.